 How does our commitment to UN Global Compact impact our work?

 Elkem is a signatory to UN Global Compact, and Elkem’s definition of corporate social responsibility (CSR) is based on the ten UN Global Compact principles.
 In this article we evaluate our work according to the ten principles of the UN Global Compact.
-The evaluation is based on the sustainability report of 2018.

 For more information about the UN Global Compact go to their website.